gnikyt/cq/README.md

 An auto-scalling queue which processes functions as jobs.
 The jobs can be simple functions or composed of the supporting job wrappers.

 Wrapper supports for retries, timeouts, deadlines, delays, backoffs, overlap prevention, uniqueness, batch operations, job release/retry, job tagging, priority queues, and potential to write your own!
+It also contains an optional priority queue on top of the queue system and a job builder pattern.

 This is inspired from great projects such as Bull, Pond, Ants, and more.